-Most of Yukon Territory lies on a combination of fault lines, or continental plate boundaries, which ultimately puts it at risk for earthquakes, according to Emergency Preparedness Canada.
+Whitehorse lies on a combination of fault lines, or continental plate boundaries, which ultimately puts Whitehorse at a major risk for earthquakes, according to Emergency Preparedness Canada.

 If the epicenter of the earthquake is very close, a loud crack may be heard as the earth shifts.
-If it is farther away, there may be a loud noise or rumbling heard, like the rushing of a train.
+If it is farther away, there may be a loud noise or rumbling, like the rushing of a train.
 Typically, the initial swaying is followed by the shaking, then a rolling motion that rotates up, down and sideways.
 It can last from seconds to minutes.